ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulators.md

 By default this data is not committed to the repo and so initial data will be empty, however specific zip files have been generated from site backup files and can be loaded for testing

 ## Loading seed data
+By default when the script first runs it will populate seed data from [functions/data/seed](../../../../functions/data/seed).
+This can be repopulated either by deleting the [functions/data/emulated](../../../../functions/data/emulated) folder, or by manually calling the seed data script:

 ```
 yarn workspace functions run emulator:seed